TAI-EPAM/page-objects-generator/README.md

   ]
 }
 ```
-`type` - the same as in common element
+1. `type` - type of web element to search, from list SearchRuleType class.
-`innerSearchRule` - list of search rules for elements containing in complex element.
-Search rules in
+2. `innerSearchRule` - list of search rules for elements containing in complex element.
+Inner
-that list differs from common search rule only by field `title` instead of `type`.
-This field
+search rules have this parameters:
-contains name that will be used to build annotation for found element.
-It is required to have one
+   * `title` - contains name that will be used to build annotation for found element.
-inner search element with this field have value `"root"`.
+   It is required to have one inner search element with this field have value `"root"`.
+   * `uniquueness` - attribute of web element that must be unique on that page.
+   * `selector` have two parameters:

+      * `type` - the type of selector, `xpath` or `css` by which we search element on page
+      * `value` - the value that element must correspond to search result by described type.
 ### Form and Section
-Form with sections (such as login form) requires specific kind of json.
+Form with section (such as login form) requires specific kind of json.
 ```json
 {
   "elements": [